mike14747/next-with-auth/README.md

 ### Setting up next-auth and a database

+**Note**: As of 2022-12-03, next-auth middleware doesn't work with next v13.
+Use next v12.2 if you want to use middleware to secure pages.

 I opted for and installed **mongodb** along with **next-auth** instead of going with an sql database because hosting a remote database on Atlas is free for a low usage app like this one.

 ```bash